john-kheir/home/docs/config/generic.md

         certificate_authority = "/path/to/server.crt"
 ```

-Define one of more controller to connect to.
+<a id="extension"></a>
 ## extension

-example
+Extensions are wrappers around the basic `execute` command.
+It makes calling certain binaries easier.

+For example the following extension will allow the client to execute a `bash` script without having to construct a complex `execute` command:

 ```toml
 [extension.bash]
 binary = "bash"
 args = ['-c', 'T=`mktemp` && cat > $T && bash $T; EXIT=$?; rm -rf $T; exit $EXIT']
 ```

-Extension are wrapper around the basic `execute` command.
-It makes calling certain binaries easier for example the above extesnion
-will allow the client to send bash script to the core without the need to construct a complex `execute` command.

-It basically be translated to a bash command with the provided arguments, which dumps the `stdin` into a file and then execute
-that file and return exit code.
+It basically translates to a bash command with the provided arguments, which dumps the `stdin` into a file and then executes that file and returns the exit code.

-Core already ships with lots of extensions including extensions to manage file syncing, and executing jumpscripts.
+Core already ships with lots of extensions including extensions to manage file syncing, and executing JumpScripts.

+<a id="logging"></a>
 # logging

-example
+In this section you define the logger and the log levels to store per logger.

+Available loggers types are:

+- **db**: stores logs into bolt db files
+- **ac**: patches and sends logs to controller
+- **console**: prints logs on the console

+Example:

 ```
 [logging]
     [logging.db]